Department of Elementary and Secondary Education Logo

 If you would like to learn more, please contact us at EducatorDevelopment@mass.gov .

-Want to stay in the loop and receive regular updates about our Early Literacy in Educator Preparation initiative?
-Sign up for our email updates!
+Want to stay in the loop about our Early Literacy in Educator Preparation initiative?
+Every quarter, we share news, upcoming opportunities, and announcements in our Early Literacy in Educator Preparation Quarterly Update.

-To see past updates, please visit our archive.
+To see past Early Literacy Quarterly Updates, please visit our Archives

 Disclaimer: A reference in this website to any specific commercial products, processes, or services, or the use of any trade, firm, or corporation name is for the information and convenience of the public and does not constitute endorsement or recommendation by the Massachusetts Department of Elementary and Secondary Education.